osheanlee/osheanlee.github.io/content/blog/2-PAs.md

 ## How It Started

+Let me start with a bit of a personal story.

 I was never a nature-lover, and I always took it for granted.
 Growing up, I’ve always assumed that the trees will always be there and that it never really gave too much significance since it was not moving, or that it does not have the same morphological features as other living things.
 Sure, we were taught that trees are important.
 They give oxygen, and we give carbon dioxide in return.
 I’ve always thought that we will never run out of it – not until I’ve seen things.

 I came to college with only a glimpse of what I was about to study: Human Ecology.
 Basically, the degree is a multi-disciplinary field that focuses on the relationship between humans and their environment.
 I took the degree because just like other Filipino high school kids, I want to study in UP, and I thought that Human Ecology would be an easy degree to enter UP and just shift to another degree.
 But apparently, it was not a mistake and taking the degree was life-changing!
 It’s like going down the unknown rabbit hole.